 “The UVG don’t just give young people an opportunity to sing, they are an integral part of the local music scene” - Nick Courtney - Promoter

-In 2013 an Adult UVG was formed in Havant; not only to provide a route of progression for UVG singers who reach the age of 19 but also to give others the opportunity to experience the joy of group vocals for themselves.
-The Adult group is fee paying and all profits are put back into the UVG charity ; providing more opportunities for young people to aspire and achieve through participation in music
+In 2013 Adult UVG was formed in Havant; not only to provide a route of progression for UVG singers but also to give others the opportunity to experience the joy of group vocals for themselves.
+The Adult group is fee paying and all profits go towards providing more opportunities for young people to aspire and achieve through participation in music

-In 2014 we expanded to offer progression opportunities to some of the emerging talent that was coming out of the groups and have since supported 16 young musicians in writing, recording and releasing their own tracks on The UVG label.
-This included the release of the ‘Breaking Through’ EP which saw 6 young musicians aged 15 - 18 co-write with local professional musicians including million streaming artist Jerry Williams (who is also a patron of the UVG).
-To date 8 of our young people have been accepted into leading contemporary music college Guilford ACM and we are known as a major provider of young artists who are making a name for themselves.
+In 2014 we expanded our activities to include progression opportunities to some of the emerging talent that was coming out of the groups.
+We have since supported several young artists in writing, recording and releasing their own tracks.
+This included the release of the ‘Breaking Through’ EP which saw 6 young musicians aged 15 - 18 co-write with local professional musicians including million streaming artist Jerry Williams.
+To date 15 of our young people have been accepted into leading contemporary music colleges including Guilford ACM, BIMM, Water Bear and Bath Spa and we have a reputation as a provider of young musical talent many of whom would not have had the opportunity without accessing the UVG.

-In 2017 in recognition of their sustainability they received the Cultural Partnership award at the Shaping Portsmouth conference and in January 2018 also received the Special Achievement Award at The Portsmouth News ‘Guide Awards’.
+In 2017 in recognition of their sustainability they received the Cultural Partnership award at the Shaping Portsmouth conference and in January 2018 received the Special Achievement Award at The Portsmouth News ‘Guide Awards’.
+Later on in the year both Charlie and Amba were presented with a Civic Award by Portsmouth City council in recognition of their work with the UVG

 “The work of UVG over the last decade has had a huge impact on outcomes for young people across our community.
-Inspiring and nurturing local talent and empowering our youth is perhaps the most powerful tool in growing better and stronger communities for all” - Steve Pitt (Portsmouth City Cllr, Promoter and Artists manager)
+Inspiring and nurturing local talent and empowering our youth is perhaps the most powerful tool in growing better and stronger communities for all” - Cllr Steve Pitt (PCC)

 'I was blown away by the 10th anniversary concert itself but absolutely loved the palpable sense of inclusion and diversity; this is proper education for me - relationships, respect and enjoyment, leading to high achievers.
 Thanks to Charlie Fletcher and Amba Tremain for taking the best bits of themselves and helping hundreds of young people on the road to becoming the best version of themselves.
 An amazing charity that deserves every bit of support' - Cllr Suzy Horton (Portsmouth City Council)